ammrat13/ammrat13.github.io/_drafts/polya_enumeration_proof.md

 &= \sum_{O \in (X/G)} \sum_{x \in O} \frac{1}{|O|},
 \end{align\*}
 %%

-where we take @@O@@ to be all the different orbits.
-Initially, it may seem like we haven't done too much.
-But, we can easily clean this up.
-First, note that the cardinality of the orbit @@O@@ to which @@x@@ belongs is usually denoted
+where we take @@O@@ to range over all the different orbits.
+Initially, it may seem like we haven't done too much, but we can easily clean this up.
+First, note that the cardinality of the orbit @@O@@ to which @@x@@ belongs is usually denoted @@|\Orb{x}|@@.
-@@|\Orb{x}|@@.
 Second, since all the orbits partition the set @@X@@, and since we just sum over all the elements of all the orbits, we can collapse the double summation into one.
 These simplifications, along with Orbit-Stabilizer, give
 %%
 \begin{align\*}
 |X/G| &= \sum_{x \in X} \frac{1}{|\Orb{x}|} \nl